-Breast cancer is the most commonly diagnosed cancer in young women worldwide, and this diagnosis carries a high morbidity and mortality burden (1).
-Young women are more likely to present with poor prognostic disease and have worse clinical outcomes compared to older women (2).
-Since the early 1990s, advances in treatment strategies have led to a decline in breast cancer mortality for young women (3,4).
-However, breast cancer incidence in young women continues to rise globally (3), with a steady 1-2% increase per year in the US, leading to an overall 35% increase over the last 4 decades (1).
+Breast cancer is the most commonly diagnosed cancer in young women worldwide and this diagnosis carries a high morbidity and mortality burden (1).
+Young women are more likely to present with poor prognostic disease and have worse clinical outcomes compared with older women (2).
+Since the early 1990s, advances in treatment strategies have led to a decline in breast cancer mortality for young women (3, 4).
+However, breast cancer incidence in young women continues to rise globally (3), with a steady 1%-2% increase per year in the United States, leading to an overall 35% increase over the last four decades (1).
 Similar trends in incidence are observed worldwide (3).
-With approximately 26,000 early-onset breast cancer cases, defined here as ≤45 years of age, diagnosed each year in the US alone (5), there are ongoing efforts to identify risk factors for early-onset disease, identify high risk populations, and develop new preventative therapies (6).
+With approximately 26,000 early-onset breast cancer cases, defined here as ≤45 years of age, diagnosed each doi: 10.1158/1940-6207.CAPR-21-0114 year in the United States alone (5), there are ongoing efforts to identify risk factors for early-onset disease, identify high risk populations, and develop new preventative therapies (6).